Long-Term Services and Supports Distinction for Health Plans Requirements

 - Care Transitions.
 Organizations must have a process to effectively manage and support individuals during transitions of care and reduce unplanned transitions.

 - Critical Incident Management System.
-Organizations have a system to promptly report, track and follow up on incidents such as abuse, neglect and exploitation.
+Organizations must have a system to promptly report, track and follow up on incidents such as abuse, neglect and exploitation.

 To see all program requirements, get the Standards & Guidelines document.